Typhoon Danas (2025): Elsewhere

 The Hong Kong Observatory (HKO) issued Standby Signal No.1 on July 4 due to close proximity to Hong Kong.
 The HKO eventually lifted the warning two days later as Danas moved away from the territory into the Taiwan Strait.
 The same signal was similarly issued on July 5 and was lifted in Macau the next day by the Meteorological and Geophysical Bureau (SMG).
 The Thai Meteorological Department also warned that the system could enhance monsoon rains in Thailand.
 At 12:00 HKT (04:00 UTC) on July 9, the HKO cautioned that Danas and its remnants would bring torrential rain, squally thunderstorms, and a strengthening southwest monsoon on July 10 to 11.
 Successive amber and red rainstorm signals were issued during the night of July 9, and reissued the following morning.
 As a result, classes were suspended on the afternoon of July 10 and continued into July 11.
 Shortly after Danas (known locally as Bising) developed, the PAGASA issued Tropical Cyclone Wind Signal No. 1 for parts of northern Luzon before lifting it once the system exited the PAR later that day.
 As the storm recurved towards the PAR, the PAGASA again hoisted Signal No. 1 over Batanes on July 6.

 Impact

-Philippines

-Heavy rains from Danas and the southwest monsoon affected 13,006 people across 14 barangays throughout the country, destroying one house and damaging 12 others, according to the National Disaster Risk Reduction and Management Council (NDRRMC).
-Twenty-three areas in Central Luzon reported flooding.
-At least 219 cities and municipalities suspended classes, while 36 suspended work.
-A child in Las Piñas died after being swept away by floodwaters.